Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 ## Practice 15: Choose expeditionary action for a clear reason

 **Problem**
-Deploying forces abroad creates cost, risk, and political consequences.
+Deploying forces abroad entails costs, risks, and political consequences.

 **Action**
 Use expeditionary forces only when their presence can prevent, contain, or resolve a crisis.